AT RAVENS NEST NATURE SANCTUARY

 OUR WINTER

-WINTER starts in December, with awesome cooler weather heralding in our mild Winter season!
-In late December our daytime highs range from the mid 60’s to low 70’s, with nighttime lows in the high 20’s to high 30’s.
-Gentle Winter rains occasionally pervade the region, especially during an “El Nino Winter”, leading to sometimes spectacular wildflower displays during Spring.
+In December cooler weather heralds in our mild Winter season!
+Late December daytime highs range from the mid 60’s to low 70’s, with nighttime lows in the high 20’s to low 40’s.
+Gentle Winter rains occasionally pervade the region, especially during an “El Nino Winter”, leading to sometimes spectacular Spring wildflower displays.

-Rarely, we have also enjoyed a great winter surprise at Raven’s Nest Nature Sanctuary – a welcome and delightful dusting of snow in December – generally melted by noon.
-Sunny winter days with blue skies are the norm at Raven’s Nest Nature Sanctuary in January and February, with occasional colder fronts that only last a few days at most.
+Rarely, we have also enjoyed a great surprise at Raven’s Nest Nature Sanctuary – a welcome and delightful dusting of snow in winter – generally melted by noon.
+Sunny winter days with blue skies are the norm at Raven’s Nest Nature Sanctuary in January with occasional colder fronts that only last a few days.
 Typically, our daytime highs average around the mid 60’s with nighttime lows ranging from high 20’s – mid 30’s.
-Gradually the temperatures increase daily.
-February is usually very sunny with daytime temperatures in the high 60’s or low 70’s – very pleasant for Winter – with nighttime temperatures in the low – high 30’s.
+February temperatures gradually increase with generally sunny days and highs in the 60’s or low 70’s – very pleasant for Winter!
+Nighttime temperatures are usually in the low – high 30’s.

 - Arrival of many wintering Ducks and other waterbirds

-- Awesome Astronomy during the cold, crips winter nights, with spectacular celestial views of stars, planets, and deep sky objects.
+- Ideal Astronomy viewing conditions during the cold, crips winter nights, with spectacular celestial views of stars, planets, and deep sky objects.

 Depending upon the amount and frequency of our winter rains, the emergence of spring wildflowers in late February can be abundant.
 Dozens of species of wildflowers carpet Deserts and Grasslands alike.

-Starting anywhere from mid-February to the end of March or so we often have a relatively lush Spring.
+Starting anywhere from mid-February to the beginning of May or so we often have a relatively lush Spring.
 Temperatures in March fluctuate from the mid – high 70’s during the day and the high 30’s – low 40’s at night.

 - Blooming of dozens of species of spring annual and perennial wildflowers, sometimes spectacularly carpeting the ground